blue-yonder/tsfresh/README.md

 This repository contains the *TSFRESH* python package.
 The abbreviation stands for

-*"Time Series Feature extraction based on scalable hypothesis tests"*.
+*'Time Series Feature extraction based on scalable hypothesis tests'*.

 The package contains many feature extraction methods and a robust feature selection algorithm.